dotnet/sourcelink/docs/README.md

 Has no effect if `EmbedAllSources` is true.

+If the project generates additional source files that are added to `Compile` item group in a custom target this target must run before `BeforeCompile` target (specify `BeforeTargets="BeforeCompile"`).
+Otherwise, these additional source files will not be automatically embedded into the PDB.

 ### ContinuousIntegrationBuild

 Set `ContinuousIntegrationBuild` to `true` to indicate that the build executes on a build/CI server.